Pregnancy Options

 Tufts Health Services:

-Tufts Health Services does not provide abortions.
-Health Services staff can help educate you about your options, refer you to a local clinic, and provide other sexual health services (like STI testing).
+Tufts Health Services provides medication abortions.
+They do not provide surgical abortions.
+Health Services staff can educate you about your options, provide you with abortion medication, refer you to a local clinic, and provide other sexual health services (like STI testing).

 Providers near the Tufts Medford/Somerville campus that provide abortions.